KiJeong-Lim/DschingisKhan/README.md

 ## COMPATIBLE COQ VERSIONS

-- With `The Coq Proof Assistant, version 8.13.2 (July 2021)`, everything works fine in `Windows 10`.
+- With `The Coq Proof Assistant, version 8.14.0 compiled with OCaml 4.12.0`, everything works fine in `Windows 10`.

 ## THANKS TO